microbecode/zk-languages/noir/README.md

 ### Proof

 The proof string itself is generated in the `target` folder as file `proof`.
 The `proof_fields.json` file is for inspecting the inputs and outputs visually.

-## Contract program overview

-The contract is quite straight